maylordev/AspNetCoreAngular6WithApiAndIdentityServer4/LiveStreams.Api/README.md

 ## Getting Started

-1. Navigate to root folder `/LiveStreams.Api` and run:
+1. Navigate to the `/LiveStreams.Api/` folder. (main folder for the API project) Then run:

           dotnet restore

-2. Navigate to root folder `/LiveStreams.Api` and run:
+2. Stay in the `/LiveStreams.Api/` folder and run:

      dotnet run

+(this should run the API on [https://localhost:5050/api](https://localhost:5050/api))

 ## Swagger